 Authored by IRWIN & IRWIN.

-IRWIN & IRWIN Family Law is located in Fullerton and Newport Beach, California.
+IRWIN & IRWIN Family Law is located in Fullerton, California.
 We provide a full suite of family law services from divorce litigation, divorce mediation, child custody issues, domestic violence restraining orders and representing minors in court.
 “Every situation is different, and some come with very complex financial issues.
 Our legal team is here to support you during a very troubling time and prepare you for court, or to at least help negotiate or mediate the issues to establish an equitable legal resolution,” says Kelly Irwin, Senior Litigator at the firm.